Madison-Graves/WordWise/README.md

 - Displays the selected Bible verse.
 - Provides a reflection on the verse's meaning.

+## 🌟 Example Output
+💗 Today's Focus is Anxiety 💗

+📖 MATTHEW 6:34 Says: "Therefore do not worry about tomorrow, for tomorrow will worry about itself.
+Each day has enough trouble of its own."

+💡 Reflection 💡 This verse reminds us to focus on the present and trust that God will provide for each day, rather than being overwhelmed by future worries.

 ## 📖 Themes
 The WordWise generator draws from three main themes: